CGFM® Examination Scheduling and Procedures

-Click on then“Schedule Your Examination Appointment” link above, which takes you to AGA’s page on Pearson VUE website.
-Click on “Schedule Online” button in the middle of the page or “Schedule a test” or “My account” button on the list of navigational buttons on the right.
+Click on the “Schedule Your Examination Appointment” link above, which takes you to AGA’s page on Pearson VUE website.
+Click on “Schedule Online” button in the middle of the page or “Create an account” or “Sign in” button on the list of navigational buttons on the right.

 - Step 1: Set up your account.
-Click on “Create a new web account”, select “Financial Services” for the Type of Test and “Association of Government Accountants” for Test Program and click “Next”.
-Enter the required information on the Profile screen (for the last question, please enter your Candidate ID found on your eligibility letter) and click “Next”.
-Enter the required information on the Contact screen and click “Next”.
+Click on “Create an account”.
+Enter your first and last names and your Candidate ID found on your CGFM eligibility letter and click “Next”.
+Enter the required information on the Profile screen and click “Next”.
 Set up a new Username.
 Your password will be emailed to you.

 - Step 2: Pay for and schedule exam(s).
 Sign in using the Username and Password you’ve set up during your previous registration with Pearson VUE (or use the appropriate links if you forgot your username or password).
 After you sign in, you can schedule/change your test appointments, view your testing history and view/modify your personal information.

 You can also register with Pearson VUE and schedule your testing appointment by calling 888.846.6948 (Monday – Friday, 7 a.m. – 7 p.m.
 CT, except for holidays).
 Please use the exam name "Governmental Environment", "Governmental Accounting, Financial Reporting and Budgeting" or "Governmental Financial Management and Control" when scheduling your appointment.